-In February 2010, Oppenheimer finalized settlements with each of the New York Attorney General's office ("NYAG") and the Massachusetts Securities Division ("MSD") and, together (the "Regulators") concluding proceedings by the Regulators concerning Oppenheimer's marketing and sale of ARS.
+In February 2010, Oppenheimer finalized settlements with each of the New York Attorney General's office ("NYAG") and the Massachusetts Securities Division ("MSD" and together with the NYAG, the "Regulators") concluding proceedings by the Regulators concerning Oppenheimer's marketing and sale of ARS.
 Pursuant to the settlements with the Regulators, Oppenheimer agreed to extend offers to repurchase ARS from certain of its clients.
-Over the last ten years, the Company has bought back \$142.5 million of ARS pursuant to these settlements.
-These buybacks coupled with ARS issuer redemptions and tender offers have significantly reduced the level of ARS held by Eligible Investors (as defined).
-As of December 31, 2020, the Company had \$1.3 million of ARS to purchase from Eligible Investors related to the settlements with the Regulators.
-In addition to the settlements with the Regulators, Oppenheimer has also reached settlements of and received adverse awards in legal proceedings with various clients where the Company is obligated to purchase ARS.
-Over the last ten years, the Company has purchased \$106.1 million of ARS pursuant to these legal settlements and awards.
-The Company has completed its ARS purchase obligations under such legal settlements and awards.
+As of September 30, 2021, the Company had completed its ARS purchase obligations related to the settlements with the Regulators.
+In addition to the settlements with the Regulators, Oppenheimer had also reached settlements of and received adverse awards in legal proceedings with various clients where the Company was obligated to purchase ARS.
+As of December 31, 2021, the Company no longer had any obligations to purchase ARS from such legal settlements or adverse awards.

-As of December 31, 2020, the Company owned \$30.7 million of ARS.
+As of December 31, 2021, the Company owned \$31.8 million of ARS.
 This amount represents the unredeemed or unsold amount that the Company holds as a result of ARS buybacks pursuant to the settlements with the Regulators and legal settlements and awards referred to above.